sitemesh/sitemesh3/sitemesh-examples-hellowebapp/README.md

     > Building > :jettyRun > Running at http://localhost:8080/

-You can then load [http://localhost:8080/hello.html](http://localhost:8080/hello.html) in your browser and see SiteMesh 3 in action.
+You can then load [http://localhost:8080/hello.html](http://localhost:8080/) in your browser and see SiteMesh 3 in action.

-Note: There is a way to run Gradle builds without requiring a previous Gradle install.
-If there is interest, that feature could be added to the demo.